 So, what is insecure design?

-OWASP categorises insecure design as weaknesses that are introduced because of missing or ineffective control design.
+OWASP categorizes insecure design as weaknesses that are introduced because of missing or ineffective control design.
 In particular, these are design flaw security risks, rather than insecure implementation risks.

 Let’s say you’re building a software product that’s used to process financial receipts and extract information for reporting.
 This product handles untrusted data, and it has to try and parse various image and file types.